effiong-jr/face-recognition-app/README.md

 # face-recognition-app
-A app that detects a face in a picture
+An app that detects a face in a picture